 Not knowing what is being done about your case and what will happen to you whilst in police custody can be extremely frightening.
-Keeping children posted about the process and providing.
-An AA should ideally be an adult who is known reassurances can be particularly important for looked-after children who are lacking other support.
+Keeping children posted about the process and providing reassurances can be particularly important for looked-after children who are lacking other support.
 Check in with the child at regular intervals throughout the period of detention to make sure they understand what is happening, to answer questions and concerns and to make sure they are alright.
 This can be done before attendance at the police station by calling the police custody suite and asking to speak to the child.
 Make sure that the child is aware that they have the right to speak to their lawyer at any time.

 Step 4 - Advocating for children's basic rights and entitlements that rights are respected and children's needs are met.
 In particular, check the child knows that they are entitled to ask for adequate food and drink as well as access to toilets and washing facilities, clothing, medical attention, and exercise when practicable (PACE Code C 3.2(b)(ii)).
 They should also be informed that they are entitled to a phone call (PACE Code C 5.6).
-This can be particularly important where a child in care wants to speak to a family member/sibling/friend who is unlikely to complain about their treatment both at point of arrest and whilst in custody.
-Raise any complaints with the Custody Officer in the first instance and support the child to access complaints procedures if necessary.
+This can be particularly important where a child in care wants to speak to a family member/sibling/friend who is unlikely to be attending as an AA.